Skip to content

 • Master's degree from an accredited institution with at least 3.0 cumulative GPA on a 4.0 scale

-• An active, standard teaching license
+• A valid, standard teaching license

 • One year of experience as a certified gifted, talented, and creative (GTC) teacher in an educational institution

 • A written commitment from a GTC director or district level administrator who will serve as a mentor during this program.
-View acceptable mentors (.PDF)
+View acceptable mentors (PDF)

-Note: If you have a 3.0-3.24 GPA, you must make a grade of B or better during the first 12 hours of graduate work at Arkansas State University.
+Note: If you have a 3.0-3.24 GPA, you must make a grade of B or better during the first 9 hours of graduate work at Arkansas State University.

-• Complete online application, including the mentor form
+• Complete online application

 • Pay the nonrefundable $30 fee

 • Send official transcript(s) from the college/university attended.
-Official transcripts are sealed transcripts sent from the sending institution.
+Official transcripts are sealed transcripts sent from the granting institution.
 For this program, we will only need an official transcript that shows your conferred master's degree.

 Submit all documents to: